 “Failure is simply the opportunity to begin again, this time more intelligently.” -Henry Ford

 The quote used above may or may not have been said by Henry Ford.
 I googled it under “quotes about failure” and it’s entirely possible that this man hasn’t said this at all.
 However, from what I know about Henry Ford’s background he has failed numerous times to create one of the most groundbreaking machines in modern history; the Model T. He failed spectacularly; so much so that the majority of people lost faith in him.
 But his setbacks weren’t equal to his comebacks.
-In Robert Greene’s Mastery he discusses Henry Ford’s personal history as apprenticing yourself through failure.
+In Robert Greene’s Mastery, he discusses Henry Ford’s personal history as apprenticing yourself through failure.
 He even states that when people initially start a venture a small part of them should hope that they fail because they have everything to gain from such an experience.
 Ford’s failures eventually led to the Assembly Line and the popularization of automobiles that are woven into our society today.

 Starting out, we all face challenges and hurdles on our journey to becoming our best selves.
-Through persistence and clear vision we can overcome these hurdles and blossom into the magical creations we always were.
+Through persistence and clear vision, we can overcome these hurdles and blossom into the magical creations we always were.
 Who we always knew we could be.
-Sometimes we encounter fear and doubt which might cloud our vision and lead us into failure.
+Sometimes we encounter fear and doubt which might cloud our vision and lead us to failure.
 It’s funny…as I’m writing this I think of the hit show Power‘s theme song where 50 Cent starts by saying “I never took a straight path nowhere, life’s full of twists and turns, bumps and bruises, I live I learn.”
 Isn’t that the truth?
-Even 50 Cent has had his major slip ups and look at him.
+Even 50 Cent has had his major slip-ups and look at him.
 Society labels him as “successful”.
 It’s all about embracing life as it happens with clarity and correcting the mistakes you make.

 When you fail in your 20s it’s considered ok.
 Not quite as catastrophic as when it happens in your 30s or after.
 Because you’re still young enough to “not completely ruin your life”.
 I’ve become quite familiar with failure all throughout my life and my 20 something years have been no exception, although there were quite a few more highs than lows, as I’m sure many 20 somethings in my demographic can relate.
 My 20s have been remarkable and sad, wild and free, lonely and reflective and they’re still not over.
 I’ve dealt with major setbacks that I didn’t think I would ever recover from and somehow I managed to get to my destination.
 I’ve gone so far out of my comfort zone and managed to make some of the most amazing memories I’ll ever have.
 Indeed, there have been twists and turns, as well as bumps and bruises, but I live and learn.
 Right now I’m facing a problem that I’ve never really dealt with before, but I know I’ll overcome it because I have hope in myself and God.